sonic-net/SONiC/doc/profiling/sonic_bootchart.md

 ### Requirements

 - Integrate systemd-bootchart with SONiC OS
+- systemd-bootchart is by default installed in the system
+- systemd-bootchart is by default disabled and user need to enable it via CLI
 - SONiC CLI tool to interact with systemd-bootchart
 - Support commands to enable/disable systemd-bootchart
 - Configure the amount of samples to collect and frequency